open-wc/open-wc/packages/codelabs/src/basics/lit.md

 ## Hello world

-Now that we defined our element we can start adding a template. lit uses lit-html to handle the templating, which is included in the lit package itself, alongside LitElement. lit-html works by writing HTML inside of template literals.
+Now that we defined our element we can start adding a template.
+Lit uses lit-html to handle the templating, which is included in the Lit package itself, alongside LitElement. lit-html works by writing HTML inside of template literals.
 Template literals are a type of strings which can span multiple lines, ideal for writing HTML:

 ```js
 const template = `